 Early History of the Fairish family

-Another 283 words (20 lines of text) covering the years 1300, 1466, 1499, and 1582 are included under the topic Early Fairish History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fairish research.
+Another 148 words (11 lines of text) covering the years 1300, 1466, 1499, 1582 and are included under the topic Early Fairish History in all our PDF Extended History products and printed products wherever possible.

 Fairish Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Fairish has been spelled Fergus, Fergie, Forgie, Forgus, Ferris, Farris and many more.